TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 371,846 videos
+* Total videos: 376,324 videos
-* Total videos found that match keywords: 23,322 videos
+* Total videos found that match keywords: 23,870 videos
+  * Total unprocessed videos: 145 videos
-* Total videos found that are processed and marked: 3,345 videos
+* Total videos found that are processed and marked: 3,346 videos
-  * Information Collection: 2,189 videos
+  * Information Collection: 2,190 videos
   * Non-Giftcard Robux Giveaways: 968 videos
   * Other: 153 videos
   * Phishing: 35 videos